tfij/tfij.github.io/_posts/2016-12-27-Do-not-misuse-unchecked-exceptions.md

 }
 ```

-As if that was not enough, some methods had comments like
+To make matters worse, some methods had comments like:

 ```
 /**